 Program Director: Joy Griffin

+Office: Multipurpose Building, Room 240

+Address: 802 E. Lavaca St., Beaumont, TX 77705

-Phone: (409) 880-8850 / 880-8845 E-mail: safetyprogram@lit.edu
+Phone: (409) 880-8850 / 880-8845

+E-mail: safetyprogram@lit.edu

 The 60 SCH Occupational Safety and Health Program is designed to prepare individuals for employment as a safety specialist with additional emphasis on industrial hygiene and environmental management.
 Courses may be taken individually to upgrade the skills of individuals employed as safety specialists.
-There is an Occupational Safety and Health Associate of Applied Science degree and a Certificate in Occupational Safety and Health.
+There is an Occupational Safety and Health Associate of Applied Science degree, a Certificate in Occupational Safety and Health and an Environmental Technology Certificate.
+It is important to note that strong math skills (high school algebra or college algebra) are necessary to successfully complete the Environmental Technology Certificate.

-The safety certificate will meet the needs of growing general industry and petrochemical expansion.
-This certificate will allow students to seek an entry-level position in the field of safety.
-The certificate will also allow students to continue their education and begin the

-Occupational Safety and Health Associate Degree program, so they can become a safety professional at a later date.
-Students that successfully complete all courses required for the certificate will receive a Certificate in Occupational Safety and Health Technology.
+The safety and environmental certificates will meet the needs of our growing general industry and petrochemical expansion.
+These certificates will allow students to seek an entry-level position in the field of safety.
+The certificates will also allow students to continue their education and begin the Occupational Safety and Health Associate Degree program, so they can become a safety professional at a later date.
+Students that successfully complete all courses required for the certificates will receive either a Certificate of Completion in Occupational Safety and Health Technology or Environmental Technology.